Text: Solveig Hansen, 2022

 See also:

-Writers on writing — among them Stephen King, whose newspaper editor taught him, a high school student at the time, more about writing in ten minutes than he had ever learned in the lit classes he attended.
+Writers on writing — including Stephen King, who credits a newspaper editor for teaching him, as a high school student, more about writing in ten minutes than he ever learned in his literature classes.
+Much like Hemingway, King learned from early hands-on guidance.

 Image: SamHolt6, CC BY-SA 4.0, via Wikimedia Commons